Brucexiong414/swe_project/README.md

-# Self-service QA application
+# Office Hour Self-service Check-in application

 # Project Overview
-Based on the interview, I found that many students are struggling with getting help on their homeworks and average students need to spend about half an hour getting help on their homework for each class every week.
+Based on the interview, I found that many students are struggling with getting help on their homework and average students need to spend about half an hour getting help on their homework for each class every week.
 Also, professor sometimes would not respond to email quickly, so we conclude the current question-answer process is not convenient enough.

-Consequently, we come up with a project to build a self-service quuestion and answer machine to make this process more fairly and conveniently, which would potentially increase students' study efficiency.
+Consequently, we come up with a project to build a self-service question and answer machine to make this process more fairly and conveniently, which would potentially increase students' study efficiency.
 This project is built upon the text messaging application.
 Students can directly send their message to register the office hour, and get the information about the line.
 TA or professor can notify the next student in the line.
 The registration of student is sorted by the time they were asked to ensure the correct and fair order of answering those questions.
 Also, we plan to have an urgent question functionality.
 We acknowledge that there are times that a question need to be answered quickly due to a variety of reasons.
-So, our application have a separate queue for urgent questions that is marked and pinnedon the top, which means they can go to the office hour first and their questions be addressed quickly.
+So, our application have a separate queue for urgent questions that is marked and pinned on the top, which means they can go to the office hour first and their questions be addressed quickly.
 Every student can only have one opportunity to use the urgent question privilege each month.
 Also, if a question is asked multiple times, responders have the option to send this question's QA to every student in the class.

 We hope this application will streamline the class QA process and save more time for both students and responders (professors and TAs) while ensuring